Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Choose one:
 * Increase the target along one buff/debuff track of your choice by two.
 You can only increase the value up to 0.
 * Increase the target along all buff/debuff tracks by one.
 You can only increase the value up to 0.
-* Increase the target’s regen/degen value by four.
-You can only increase the value up to 0.
 * *Dart* (Major Spell), x1 damage, one element, medium

 #### Competent Healer